-It’s a shitty feeling when I let myself down.
-I think to myself, “You could have done better.
+It’s a shitty feeling to let yourself down.
+You think to yourself, “You could have done better.
 You should have done better.”

-Then my ego comes up with all sorts of excuses.
+Then the ego comes up with all sorts of self-justifying excuses.
 “Chris, you’re being too hard on yourself.”
 Or, “It was Kim’s fault, not yours.”
 Crap like that.

-But this BS don’t make me feel any better.
-More importantly, it doesn’t change the fact that I didn’t do what I should have done.
+But this BS doesn’t help.
+Most importantly, it doesn’t change the fact that I didn’t do what I should have done.

 And I shouldn’t need anyone to hold my hand, tug me by a leash, or put a carrot in front of my face.
 I’m not a child, dog, or donkey.
 I’m a grown-up who should be able to hold himself accountable.

 So I’m trying the opposite of letting myself down:

 To hold myself personally accountable, I’m holding myself up to a higher standard by assuming the identity of being CEO of My Life, Unincorporated.

 Yes, it sounds corny to call myself “CEO of My Life.”
 But it seems to be working.